scottBowles/do2019-rnative-android/README.md

 ### Instructions

-1. Clone this repository and change directory into the folder
+1. Clone this repository and change directory into the folder.

+   > Choose a folder outside of a service like Dropbox or iCloud, which will occasionally make changes when the live server starts, resulting in an infinite loop.
+So, on a Mac, avoid the Documents and Desktop folders.

    - Using SSH